masterofseige/OctoPrint-ConsolidateTempControl/README.md

 # Consolidate Temp Control

-Forked version of jneilliii's [ConslidateTempControl plugin](https://github.com/jneilliii/OctoPrint-ConsolidateTempControl).
-Made a few tweaks to fix Themify not being respected when changing the interface size and temp tab
+Forked version of NovaViper'f fork of jneilliii's [ConslidateTempControl plugin](https://github.com/jneilliii/OctoPrint-ConsolidateTempControl).
+Trying to learn to write a plugin, and want to make a Universal Control Tab, that is vertical layout instead of horizontal, for non wide screens.

 ## Setup